simbricks/simbricks/doc/learn/execution.rst

 A Run encapsulates the lifecycle of a single execution instance of one of your virtual prototypes and is managed by the SimBricks backend.

 That means a Run represents the execution of a virtual prototype which in turn is defined by the System-, Simulation- and Instantiation Configuration.
 Once these configurations are submitted to the SimBricks Backend by a user, they can use those stored configurations to create Runs.
 A Run will then encapsulate those configurations for executing the virtual prototype.

 The Backend will automatically schedule available Runs (i.e. once the user created a Run or multiple Runs in the Backend) for execution.
-During scheduling decisions are made the Backend will consider multiple factors:
+During scheduling, the Backend will consider multiple factors:

 - Availability: There must be enough Runners available to execute virtual prototypes.
-Especially when in scenarios were the execution shall be distributed across multiple machines.
+Especially in scenarios where the execution shall be distributed across multiple machines.
-- Resources: To execute a virtual prototype (or a part thereof) on a Runner, enough computational resources must still be available on that RUnner for execution.
+- Resources: To execute a virtual prototype (or a part thereof) on a Runner, enough computational resources must still be available on that Runner for execution.
-- Tags: The backend matches Runner tags specified in the Instantiation-Configuration to ensure Runs are executed by Runners with the appropriate tags.
+- Tags: The backend matches Runner tags against the ``runner_tags`` specified on the Fragments of the Instantiation-Configuration to ensure Runs are executed by Runners with the appropriate tags.

 If the necessary resources or tags are not available, the Run is queued until suitable Runners are accessible.